 Advanced Placement (AP)

-Grants Pass High School will offer 16 Advanced Placement (AP) classes for 2021-22 school year.
+Grants Pass High School currently offers 17 Advanced Placement (AP) classes.

 Advanced Placement can change your life.
 Through college-level AP courses, you enter a universe of knowledge that might otherwise remain unexplored in high school; through AP Exams, you have the opportunity to earn credit or advanced standing at many of the nation's colleges and universities.